tomassantos484/Task-Smash/README.md

 # Task-Smash!
 Task Smash! is a simple To Do List App written in Python, Flask, HTML/CSS, SASS, and using SQLAlchemy as the database.
+Hosted on Railway and accessible on a domain coming soon...

 ![image](https://github.com/tomassantos484/Task-Smasher/assets/102435876/fe649e67-4f1a-4bb5-8924-f13f0c3a2f2d)